 I was miserable.
 Like clinically, about-to-drive-my-car-into-a-guardrail miserable.
 It scared the shit out of me.

 So, I did what anyone would do in this situation, and decided to start a blog after watching Julie & Julia one day and figuring I had nothing to lose.
 (True CCIQ origin story.)
 Over the course of two and a half years, I slowly worked my way up the blogosphere while building my side hustle as a freelance writer and editor.
 (See here for the full journey.)
-It wasn’t easy, but for the first time in a long time, I felt like my life was “mine” again—and it was something I liked.
+It wasn’t easy, but for the first time in a long time, I felt like my life was “mine” again—and it was something I actually liked.

 But I didn’t want to stop there.
-Because quitting my job was a goal I wouldn’t reach right away, and because once the self-improvement, lifestyle-design bug bit me, I was hooked.
+Because quitting my job was a goal I knew I wouldn’t reach right away, and because once the self-improvement, lifestyle-design bug bit me, I was hooked.
 So, I set myself on a mission to learn to live deliberately.
 To make intentional choices, to live an intentional life, and to try to make each day just a little bit closer to the life I’d like to live.

 That’s where my “Quits” come in.